magic-wormhole/magic-wormhole/README.md

 `xcode-select --install` to get GCC.
 Note: on Windows, only python2 is currently supported.

+If you get errors like `fatal error: sodium.h: No such file or directory` on Linux, either use `SODIUM_INSTALL=bundled pip install magic-wormhole`, or try installing the `libsodium-dev` / `libsodium-devel` package.
+These work around a bug in pynacl which gets confused when the libsodium runtime is installed (e.g. `libsodium13`) but not the development package.

 Developers can clone the source tree and run `tox` to run the unit tests on all supported (and installed) versions of python: 2.7, 3.3, 3.4, and 3.5.